-Having visited all 15 national parks in Britain, we take a look at our favourite five.
+Having visited all 15 national parks in Britain, we take a look at the best of them

-It was tough whittling down the list to just five.
+It was tough whittling down the list to six.
 I had to leave out the Broads, Britain’s largest protected wetland which also happens to be in my home county of Norfolk.
 Likewise, the mountains and moorland of the Brecon Beacons or the idyllic New Forest cycling routes didn’t quite make the cut.
-All 10 of Britain’s national parks that I’ve excluded arguably deserve a place in this list as they all offer something unique in their outstanding natural beauty.

 Everyone will have an opinion on the best national parks in Britain as they all offer something different.
-The five I’ve listed here have a special place in my heart, be it for extraordinary hiking, climbing or stargazing.
+Every park I’ve excluded arguably deserves a place on this list as they all offer something unique.
+The six I’ve listed here have a special place in my heart, be it for extraordinary hiking, climbing or stargazing.

 Dartmoor National Park